 During the second week, MA students, PhD students and practitioners will work together in comparative groups on selected topics in adult education and lifelong learning.
 The groups will come with a policy-perspective (MA students), a theory-perspective (PhD students) and a practice-perspective (practitioners) in small groups of 6-10 participants.
 The first day starts with perspectives on employability in adult education and lifelong learning.
+This will place the university -practice perspective at the centre of the second week.
 For the comparative analysis, all learners will provide a transnational essay, which will serve as the basis for the international comparison.
-Practitioners will contribute with good practice(s) from their working field.
+Practitioners will contribute a good practice example from their working field.
 For the comparison, a didactical methodology will be used for learning in heterogenous groups.
 On the last Winter School day, the results of the comparisons will be presented to all other groups.
-The subsequent online phase includes the publication of the comparative results (only for PhD students).
+The subsequent online phase includes the publication of the comparative results.